kat-perreira/LeetCode-Practice/README.md

 # Leetcode Practice

-A place to save my favorite solutions to leet code problems
+A place to save my favorite solutions to leet code problems.
+All solutions done in JavaScript

-Todo: fill in algorithms with links
+## Easy
+### Two Sum
+### PalindromeNumber